phillipberndt/pqiv/README.markdown

 Changelog
 ---------

+pqiv 2.10 (WIP)
+ * Added --background-gradient to draw gradient backgrounds in fullscreen, instead of the default black one

 pqiv 2.9
  * Added a montage/image grid mode (bound to `m` by default)
  * Added a [WebP](https://developers.google.com/speed/webp/) backend